 Gives a tax break of $600 billion benefiting corporations and the super-rich.

 Repeal of the ACA Is Bad for Everyone

 No matter where we live, people will be kicked off coverage – here are estimates by congressional district.
 Some people may see premiums go up because of health conditions: here are estimates of preexisting condition surcharges and the number of people affected, also by congressional district.

 This means more people cutting treatment short or not getting it at all, skipping medications, going without exams that catch cancer early, or being sent to collections.
 It means families having to take care of aging relatives instead of getting professional care (most people currently receiving long-term care are covered by Medicaid).
 It means stress and worry.

 Some people – mainly those who are younger and have higher incomes – may get more money for premiums.
 But their deductibles will spike, going up by about $1,550.
 And we all may be hit with those dollar caps on care – including people with employer plans.

 But the bigger point is this: you just can’t take health care away from this many people without dire consequences for entire communities.
 Hospitals and clinics may shutter, especially in rural areas.
 People will lose jobs in health care and related industries.

 And small businesses – part of the fabric of our communities – will be hit by a double-whammy: no coverage for their employees (or themselves), and a customer base that’s struggling under the weight of higher health care prices.

-Say What You’ll Do and Invite People to Help!
+Say What You’ll Do; Invite Others to Help